 Service Learning

-Service Learning is central to the ethos of a student’s education and experience at an Academy.
-Students live this in practice through the curriculum and student life, enriched by the Aga Khan Curricular Strands, or AK Strands.
+Service learning is central to the ethos of a student’s education and experience at an Academy.
+Students live this in practice through the curriculum and student life, enriched by the Aga Khan Curricular Strands.

 “I can say that it was truly unique to hear every last student talk about advancing their communities rather than aspiring toward individualised accomplishments.
 The values and ethics expressed by the Academy students were truly inspiring.”